zkutalik/ssimp_software/docu/manual.md

 `ssimp --gwas my_gwas.txt --ref ~/.refpanel/my_reference_panel.vcf --out output.txt`

-<sup>If P-values are provided instead Z-statistics, there needs to be an extra column containing the effect sizes (the P-value will be turned into a Z-statistic, and therefore needs a negative sign if the effect size is negative). </sup>
+<sup>If P-values are provided instead Z-statistics, there needs to be an extra column containing the effect sizes</sup>

 ## Options
 [//]: -------------------------------